BARarch/py-pipe/readme.md

 # Quivers Technologies Py-Pipe
 This is a tester for computer science problems on the Hackerrank platform.
 This script allows users to download problems and testcases offine from anywhere, for expedited testing and unlimted attempts.
 This is also a tool to be used during competition [no worries it is legal and not considered cheating in most cases].
-We are rerouting standard inputs to create bash shell processes that handle solution code and testcases locally.
+We are rerouting standard inputs to create a virtual bash shell, from python subprocesses, that handle solution code and testcases locally.

 ## Rerouting input using bash
 Set up a test repo for bash code.
 Find a bash command that rerouts input from the keyboard to the file testcase0.txt.
 Show the output using echo or cat.